-Obtaining a reading and literacy doctorate is one way to get into a field where an educator can help students with what many believe are skills that are fundamental to a student’s entire education – and their success and happiness later in life.
+Obtaining a reading, language, and literacy doctorate is one way to get into a field where an educator can help students with what many believe are skills that are fundamental to a student’s entire education – and their success and happiness later in life.

-Doctorate program degrees in literacy or reading generally revolve around educating students in skills that were once simply called “reading and writing.”
+Doctorate programs in literacy or reading generally revolve around educating students in skills once simply called “reading and writing”.
 Now, however, they involve much more, and are being carefully refined to meet the needs of more diverse student bodies.

 The approaches to literacy are also changing rapidly, with new ideas about how to teach key skills, challenging existing thinking about those skills, and creating new territory for well-trained leaders.
 Those in the literacy and reading field say the work is satisfying and engaging, because the skills are so important to students, and because the work involves considerable attention to basic teaching and learning skills and broader theory about how children learn to read.
 The work also addresses how reading challenges can be fixed and how to advocate for reading in schools.

 Before Pursuing the Reading, Language, and Literacy Doctorate